-Any additional activities pursued will be as permitted by the Housing (Scotland) Act 2010; designed to help us achieve our primary objective; and will consider the welfare of the people we house.
+Any additional activities pursued will be as permitted by the Housing (Scotland) Act 2010; designed to help us achieve our primary objective and will consider the welfare of the people we house.
 We will use any money we have carefully and properly, we will not trade for profit.

-The Co-operative owns 380 houses and flats in north Edinburgh.
+The Co-operative owns 376 houses and flats in north Edinburgh.
 These were built or acquired in a series of developments between 1990 and 2009.
 We have no current plans for further housing development.
-Nine flats in West Pilton Drive and Green have been designated for disposal and will be sold as and when they become vacant.
+During the year we sold four flats and a further five will be sold as and when they become vacant.
+These are flats scatttered across a number of mixed tenure tenements which have proved difficult to maintain.
+There are no plans for disposals other than these flats.